 Here's your feel good soup for the year.
-Using all the orange vegetables I could find and some delicious Thai inspired flavors, this Curried Vegetable Soup is a real winner!
+Using all the orange root vegetables I could find and some delicious Thai inspired flavors, this Curried Vegetable Soup is a real winner!
 It doesn’t take long to make, its cozy flavors are sure to please every member of your family, and if there are any leftovers, it freezes beautifully!
 Serve with a good crusty bread for a perfectly simple meal!

 “This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”